ibm-cloud-docs/Db2onCloud/ha.md

 ### Managing HADR nodes
 {: #ha_v2_manage}

-For all HADR plans, the failover is managed for you by IBM.
+For Enterprise and Standard HADR plans, the failover is managed for you by IBM.
 IBM monitors the health of your server, fail over and fail back as needed, including rolling updates and scaling to keep uptime as high as possible.

 <!--
 ## Legacy Flex plans